-Q: Will I be able to change my mind about the courses I chose after I hand in the gridlines?
+Q: Will I be able to change my mind about the courses I chose after I complete the course selctions?

 A: Yes.
 If it is before the year has begun and if there is room in the class you wish to move into.
 Once the course has started it is more difficult to change.